jacobbriones1/rumor_spread/README.md

 ## 🤔 Who Should Use This?

-- ML researchers exploring neural operators
+- ML folks playing with neural operators
-- Network scientists modeling information diffusion
+- Network scientists modeling spread phenomena
-- Physicists studying complex systems
+- People curious about how topology affects emergent dynamics
-- Anyone trying to infer graph properties from observed dynamics
+- Anyone looking to test FNOs on weird, real-world inspired simulations

 ---

 ## 📜 License

-MIT — use it, fork it, cite it, build weird stuff on top of it.
+MIT — do your thing.

 ---

 ## 👨‍💻 Author

 **Jacob Briones**
-*Sexy Nerd.
-Father.
-Dynamical system maximalist.
-Philosopher?*
+*Dad.
+Math undergrad.
+Writes models and diapers. *